 Henry retook his seat beside us.
 Beneath me, John shifted slightly, so we faced him.
 I did my best to settle in, as though my heart wasn’t racing to be held like this by him for the first time.

 “Have you given any more thought to our proposal?”
 Henry asked.

 “Yes,” I said.
 It was a lie, but then, I hadn’t needed to give it much thought when I’d already decided that I would settle for anything they were willing to share with me.
 “Have you?”

 Henry grinned in response.

-“No need,” John said, the arm on my back loosening some so that he could run his fingers up my spine.
+“No need,” John said, running his fingers up my spine.

 I shivered in response.
 “What do you mean?”